aws/karpenter-provider-aws/website/content/en/preview/upgrade/upgrade-guide.md

    * Forced Deletion: For each Provisioner in your cluster:

       - Delete the old Provisioner with: `kubectl delete provisioner <provisioner-name> --cascade=foreground`
-      - Wait as Karpenter deletes all of the Provisioner's nodes.
+      - Wait as Karpenter deletes all the Provisioner's nodes.
 All nodes will drain simultaneously.
 New nodes are launched after the old ones have been drained.

    * Manual Rolling: For each Provisioner in your cluster:
       - Add the following taint to the old Provisioner: `karpenter.sh/legacy=true:NoSchedule`